Already have lawsuit funding with another company?

 - satisfy the balance owed to your current funding company

-That depends on the strength and value of your case, how much is already owed, and how much recovery may still be available after attorney fees, liens, and costs.
+The amount you get approved for depends on the strength and value of your case, how much is already owed, and how much recovery may still be available after attorney fees, liens, and costs.

 How a Baker Street Funding buyout works.

-1. You apply
+You apply for funds

 We look at the case value, current posture, existing payoff, and whether enough room remains in the claim.

-If the numbers make sense, you receive a new offer.
+If the numbers make sense, you and your aåttorney receive a new Baker Street Funding agreement.

-What your attorney needs to provide
+What your attorney needs to provide.

 Your attorney is a key part of this process.